gayanhewa/exercism.io/hierarchy/Readme.md

 ### Assumptions

-- You have Go 1.11 or better running.
+- You have Go 1.11 running.
 - RoleID's and UserID's will always be unsigned.
 - The role relationships are not cyclic.
 - Errors will only be thrown for invalid user id's